 Alpha Kappa Alpha Sorority, Inc. (AKA), the oldest Greek-letter organization established for African American women, was founded on January 15, 1908, on the campus of Howard University in Washington, D.C.
 The principles are Sisterhood, Scholarship, and Service to All Humankind.
 This organization was founded on two key themes.
 The first is the importance of the individual.
 The second is the strength of an organization of women of ability and courage.
 The sorority, founded by 20 Howard University undergraduate women, was formed to serve an African American community that faced the growing challenge of racial discrimination and injustice in the early 20th Century United States.

 Alpha Kappa Alpha Sorority has over 200,000 members in over 950 chapters located in the United States, Caribbean, Germany, Korea, and Japan.
-Graduate members make up the largest percent of membership at 77%.
-Undergraduate membership follows at 13%.
-Its members continue to uphold the same scholastic achievements as its founders; 63% if its members have a bachelor’s degree, 57% have a master’s degree, 9% have a doctorate degree, and 7% have professional certifications.
+Graduate members make up the largest percent of membership at 77 percent.
+Undergraduate membership follows at 13 percent.
+Its members continue to uphold the same scholastic achievements as its founders; 63 percent if its members have a bachelor’s degree, 57 percent have a master’s degree, 9 percent have a doctoral degrees, and 7 percent have professional certifications.